 These collaborations are described in more detail below.
-In all cases they have involved us working with inspiring people who have made substantial contributions to the Art UK initiative.
+In all

 Art Loss Register (ALR)

 The ALR is now the world’s largest private database of lost and stolen art, antiques and collectables.
 Art UK supplies copies of images of paintings in collections that they have catalogued, with the relevant data, to the ALR, to be held on their database.
-This will ensure that these paintings, if stolen in the future, will be more easily traceable.
+This will ensure that these

 The BBC creates partnerships with the arts sector that go beyond broadcast, from sharing expertise to widening public engagement in UK arts.
 The BBC brings its online expertise and editorial skills to the partnership with Art UK, in order to reveal the artworks owned by the public to a wider audience.